microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Import/readme.md

 At a high level, each agent works in a shift.
 A shift represents the total amount of time that the agent's available to perform various activities.
 A shift is comprised of one or more bookings, which represents a finite time duration within the shift in which the agent performs the assigned task.

-The following diagram shows a high-level overview of the various entities and their relationships as they apply to importing schedules from third-party systems to Dynamics 365 for Customer Service:
+The following diagram shows a high-level overview of the various entities and their relationships as they apply to importing schedules from third-party systems to Dynamics 365 Customer Service:

 ![A diagram showing the import data model](media/import-datamodel.png)